Latest Research: Gender Gap in Computing

 Where Are the Girls?

-Today less than 20% of computer science graduates are women.
-The U.S. Department of Labor estimates that by 2020 there will be more than 1.4 million computing-related job openings.
-At current rates, however, we can only fill about 30% of those jobs with U.S. computing bachelor's grads.
+Today less than 25% of computer science graduates are women.
+The U.S. Department of Labor estimates that by 2032 there will be 3.8 million computing-related job openings.
+At current rates, however, we can only fill about 18% of those jobs with U.S. computing bachelor's grads.
 Girls represent a valuable, mostly untapped talent pool.

 What's the Problem?